Frequently Asked Questions

 Also I crossed from Venezuela to Trinidad in a small open boat with two strangers and no safety equipment.
 In hindsight that might not have been super smart.
 But it went well.

 Finally, I was traveling in a taxi on a dirt road in the jungle near the Cameroun/Congo border at 03:00am.
-3 men in military uniforms stopped the car to question us.
+Three men in military uniforms stopped the car to question us.
 They were very drunk, armed and hostile.
 I thought that was it.
 There were no villages nearby and no people.
-After about 45 minutes they suddenly let both the driver and I go without any reason.
+It was a severely dangerous situation.
+After about 45 minutes in a highly hostile environment they suddenly let both the driver and I go without any reason.
 We left as fast as possible!!

 There was also this one containership which I was onboard when we hit a bad storm!
 I thought we were in serious trouble!!
 I couldn't stay in bed without falling out.
 It was hard to eat.
 It was impossible to take a shower.
 The ship was really moving in the waves.
 I remember being on the bridge with the officers looking at the waves crashing in over the containers!!
 I quietly asked: "is this normal?"
 They all laughed at me and someone said: "son, this is NOTHING!"
 After that I knew they were confident and then I could relax.
 The storm lasted 4 days.